archaeogeek/vagrant-geonetwork/README.md

 $ git submodule update --init --recursive
 ```

-Next install the Librarian-Chef plugin and boot up the VM.
+Next install the Librarian-Chef plugin and boot up the VM, then provision it and ssh on.

 ```bash
 $ cd ../../vagrant